lyokha/vim-xkbswitch/README.md

 Vim-xkbswitch
 =============

-by Alexey Radkov; Dmitry Hrabrov a.k.a.
+by Alexey Radkov and Dmitry Hrabrov a.k.a.
 DeXPeriX

 About
 -----